Dartvauder/NeuroTrainerWebUI/README.md

 #### Generate:

+1) Select your model from the drop-down list
+2) Set up the model according to the parameters you need
+3) Click the `Submit` button to receive the generated text

+### StableDiffusion - has three sub-tabs:

+#### Finetune:

+1) First upload your models to the folder: *models/sd*
+2) Upload your dataset to the folder: *datasets/sd*
+3) Select your model and dataset from the drop-down lists
+4) Set up the model hyper-parameters for finetuning
+5) Click the `Submit` button to receive the finetuned model

+#### Evaluate:

-1) First upload your models to the folder: *inputs/text/llm_models*
+1) First upload your models to the folder: *finetuned-models/sd*
+2) Upload your dataset to the folder: *datasets/sd*
+3) Select your model and dataset from the drop-down lists
+4) Click the `Submit` button to receive the evaluate of model

+#### Generate:

-2) Select your model from the drop-down list
+1) Select your model from the drop-down list
-3) Set up the model according to the parameters you need
+2) Set up the model according to the parameters you need
-4) Click the `Submit` button to receive the generated text
+3) Click the `Submit` button to receive the generated image

 ### Additional Information: